 Information on non-target animal distribution, conservation status, habitat preference, diet, tolerance to 1080, body weight and size of home range, can be used to reduce risks posed by baiting programs.
+Baits should be laid at least 10m from habitat areas.

-Baits made from this product may be toxic to some marsupial carnivores.
-Where appropriate, potential risks should be reduced by correct bait placement, selection of the minimum effective rate and avoidance of baiting during their main breeding season.
+This product may be toxic to some marsupial carnivores.
+Where appropriate, potential risks should be reduced, by correct bait placement, selection of the minimum effective rate and avoidance of baiting during the main breeding season.